michaelmcandrew/civicrm-buildkit-docker/README.md

 CiviCRM buildkit on Docker is primarily built for development.
 It may also be useful for hosting.
 Contributions welcome.

-The **CiviCRM Dockerfile** ([`civicrm/Dockerfile`](civicrm/Dockerfile)) in this repo is published on Docker hub at <https://hub.docker.com/r/michaelmcandrew/civicrm/>.
-It is designed to work with a MySQL compatible container.
+The docker image at <https://hub.docker.com/r/michaelmcandrew/civicrm/> is built with the [`civicrm/Dockerfile`](civicrm/Dockerfile) in this repo and published nightly.
+It requires another container running MySQL, such as configured in the `docker-compose.yml`.
 You may wish to use it with other containers like `phpmyadmin` and `maildev`.

 The **docker-compose.yml** file in this repository is a good starting point for Docker development.
 Advanced users may wish to create their own `docker-compose.yml`.